Small-business loans will be forgiven, but don’t ask how

 Kramer is grateful for her loan — it helped her keep paying her baker even as her sales plunged — but she’s also eager to be done with it.
 “We’ve been cautious, and we’ve never carried any debt at all on the business,” she said.

-On Thursday night, the Small Business Administration, which runs the program, released new forgiveness forms and rules for loans under $50,000.
+On Thursday night, the Small Business Administration (SBA), which runs the program, released new forgiveness forms and rules for loans under $50,000.
 Such loans make up nearly 70% of the program.
 The new rules mean that some borrowers can still have their loans forgiven even if they cut head count or wages after taking the loan, but they will have to submit payroll documents and other records.

 Lenders said the change was a start but did not go far enough.
 The Consumer Bankers Association, an industry trade group, renewed its call for all loans under $150,000 to be automatically discharged.